 The T7 writes its imaging data to SDXC cards, while the Z7 uses XQD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T7 and Nikon Z7 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the Z7 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The T7 lacks such a headphone port.

-Both the T7 and the Z7 are recent models that are part of the current product line-up.
-The T7 replaced the earlier Canon T6, while the Z7 does not have a direct predecessor.
+The T7 is a recent model that features in the current product line-up of Canon.
+In contrast, the Z7 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the Z7 was succeeded by the Nikon Z7 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So how do things add up?
 Is there a clear favorite between the Canon T7 and the Nikon Z7?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.